Analysis | Why the EU Is Getting Tough on Hungary’s Orban

 1. What’s the backdrop?

 Since 2010, Orban has made it harder for outsiders to hold the government to account.
 He’s appointed loyalists to the courts, the chief prosecutor’s office and the media authority.
 A big parliamentary majority allowed him to write a new constitution that opposition critics condemned as an attack on democracy and human rights.
-And he’s targeted minorities, including the Roma and LGBTQ communities, seeking to limit their rights.
-In 2019, Hungary became the first EU country to lose its rating as a full-fledged democracy at Freedom House, a Washington-based advocacy group that assesses political systems.
-Meantime, Transparency International, a not-for-profit graft watchdog, rates Hungary as among the most-corrupt countries in the 27-nation bloc.
+He’s sought to limit the rights of some minorities, including the Roma and LGBTQ communities.
+And he’s been the closest EU leader to Russia even after President Vladimir Putin’s invasion of Ukraine, exploiting exemptions to EU sanctions he demanded to secure increased imports of Russian gas.
+The European Parliament has passed a resolution that no longer considers Hungary a full-fledged democracy.
+Transparency International, a not-for-profit graft watchdog, rates Hungary as among the most-corrupt countries in the 27-nation bloc.

 2. How did this happen?